Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Warning: Before deploying in production a bot that can generate heavy traffic, please contact ALE.
 Some of the key highlights include:

+### SDK for Node.JS 1.65 - December 2019

+---

+**3-Release SDK Breaking Changes**

+-   Warning: Starting 2019, the LTS active version of Node.js migrated to version 12.x.
+This version of SDK Node.js is only compliant with this LTS version up to 10.x.
+Consequently, you need to update your Node.js version to 10.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   none

+**API Changes**

+-   none

+**Others Changes**

+-   Treat the Replace/conflict XMPP event received.
+This event means a sixth connection to server happens, only five simultaneous are possible.
+The oldest one is disconneted.
+The treatmeant is to stop the reconnect process, and stop the SDK.
+Events `rainbow_onerror` and  `rainbow_onstopped` are raised. **Note : The SDK is not any more connected, so the bot is offline**.
+-   Refactor handling of the process "unhandledRejection" "warning" "uncaughtException".
+-   Fix fill of properties Contact.companyId and Contact.companyName.
+-   Forbid the sent over the XMPP socket if closed (XmppClient::socketClosed)
+-   Fix datas of channel when fetched.
+-   When Contacts::getContactByLoginEmail, force to get data from server if the contact is not found in local cache by mail.
+-   Add method Presence::getUserConnectedPresence to get connected user's presence status calculated from events.
+-   Move treatment of invitations events from Conversation/Contacts services to invitations service.
+-   Retrieve less information about conversation at startup to increase it.
+The behavior is manage by the `conversationsRetrievedFormat` option in `im` section provided to NodeSdk intance.
+-   Add the `storeMessage` parameter : message hint should not be stored by a server either permanently (as above) or temporarily.
+E.g. for later delivery to an offline client, or to users not currently present in a chatroom.
+-   Add a new event `rainbow_onsendmessagefailed` fired when a chat message with no-store attribut sent has failed (ex: remote party offline).
+-   Add a build of RSS fill of the changelog (available on https://hub.openrainbow.com/#/documentation/doc/sdk/node/guides/CHANGELOGRSS.xml)
+-   Add BubblesService::archiveBubble method to  close the room in one step.
+The other alternative is to change the status for each room users not deactivated yet.
+All users currently having the status 'invited' or 'accepted' will receive a message/stanza .
+-   Typescript improvement.
+-   Add CDD methods in TelephonyService : logon, logoff, withdrawal, wrapup.
+-   Add the ability to login with a token to the Rainbow Node SDK (token parameter to SDK start method.).
+-   Fix MaxListenersExceededWarning issue about too much listener registred.
+-   Fix onFileManagementMessageReceived when a file created to store the filedescriptor in internal list
+-   Add event `evt_internal_bubbleavatarchanged` raised when a bubble is updated with a new avatar
+-   Add avatar property in Bubble class.
+This is the URL to download the avatar .
+Note that it can spot on an empty file if no avatar has been setted.
+-   Add BubblesService::promoteContactToModerator Promote a contact to moderator in a bubble
+-   Add BubblesService::demoteContactFromModerator Demote a contact to user in a bubble
+-   Add BubblesService::getAvatarFromBubble Get A Blob object with data about the avatar picture of the bubble.
+-   Add BubblesService::updateAvatarForBubble  Update the bubble avatar (from given URL).
+The image will be automaticalle resized.
+-   Add BubblesService::deleteAvatarFromBubble Delete the bubble avatar
+-   Add BubblesService::updateCustomDataForBubble Update the customData of the bubble
+-   Add BubblesService::deleteCustomDataForBubble Delete the customData of the bubble
+-   Add BubblesService::updateDescriptionForBubble Update the description of the bubble. (it is the topic on server side, and result event)
+-   Add BubblesService::openConversationForBubble Open a conversation to a bubble

 ### SDK for Node.JS 1.64 - November 2019

 ---